Stan Laundon Sharing Memories

 June 1974

 I make my first ever visit to the United States travelling through New York, New Jersey, Virginia, Tennessee, Kentucky, Indiana and Pennsylvania.
-The trip saw me spending seven days in Nashville for "Fan Fair" when I met a host of country music stars including Bill Anderson, Loretta Lynn, Freddie Hart, Charlie McCoy, Dolly Parton and Porter Wagoner with the highlight for me being able to interview my own idol Jerry Reed.
-I have since written a book, based on this trip, called "Chasing Fireflies" - and believe me, it is not just about country music!
-It is now on sale.
+The trip saw me spending seven days in Nashville for "Fan Fair" when I met a host of country music stars including Bill Anderson, Johnny Cash, Freddie Hart, Loretta Lynn, Charlie McCoy, Dolly Parton and Porter Wagoner with the highlight for me being able to interview my own idol, Jerry Reed.

-Jerry Reed outside his Music Row office in Nashville, Tennessee, June 1974
+Jerry Reed outside his Music Row office in Nashville, Tennessee, June 1974.
+Photograph by Shay Brogan.

 March 1975

-A great honour for me was to be one of seven deejays nominated as Disc Jockey of the Year at the Billboard (UK) Country Music Awards held at the Empire Pool, Wembley, in London on March 29th and 30th.
+It was a great honour for me to be one of seven deejays nominated as Disc Jockey of the year at the Billboard (UK) Country Music Awards held at the Empire Pool, Wembley, in London on March 29th and 30th.
 The winner was Wally Whyton of BBC Radio 2.

 December 28, 1975